Chaitra-Bhat383/100-Days-of-Machine-Learning/README.md

 ## Day-34 [14/11/2021] Momentum Optimiser:
 * Watched [DeepLearningAl](https://www.youtube.com/watch?v=k8fTYJPd3_I) video on Gradient Descent with momemtum.
 * Learnt the function of each parameter (especially the role of β in both (β) and (1 - β)) that is extremely useful in gradient descent.
-* [Read](https://medium.com/@vinodhb95/momentum-optimizer-6023aa445e18) this article on momemtum optimiser.
+* [Read](https://medium.com/@vinodhb95/momentum-optimizer-6023aa445e18) an article on momemtum optimiser.